berkeley-scf/berkeley-scf.github.io/kb/linear-algebra-using-blas.md

 LAPACK: /usr/lib/x86_64-linux-gnu/openblas-pthread/libopenblasp-r0.3.20.so;  LAPACK version 3.10.0
 ```

-On MacOS, if you are using the Accelerate vecLib BLAS, you should see something like this (note the path indicating "vecLib"):
+On MacOS, if you are using the Accelerate vecLib BLAS, you should see something like this (note the path for BLAS indicating "Accelerate" and "vecLib"):

 ```{code} R
 > sessionInfo()